 - 1 tsp. freshly grated ginger (sub ½ tsp. ground ginger)

-- Divide rice evenly into each of four bowls.
+- Divide rice evenly into four bowls.
 Top each bowl with one salmon fillet and a spoonful of cabbage slaw.
-Next, drizzle peanut sauce evenly over all components, and garnish with chopped peanuts and extra green onion, if desired.
+Drizzle peanut sauce evenly over all components, and garnish with chopped peanuts and extra green onion, if desired.

 - Make Ahead.
 Prepare the sauce up to 5 days ahead, and store in a glass jar with a lid in the refrigerator.

 - Store.
 It's best to store the rice and salmon separate from the sauce and slaw.
 This way, the sauce and garnishes don't take on any fishy flavor.
 This also makes it easier to just reheat just the rice and salmon, and add remaining ingredients after.